LegoTypes/ha-synthetic-sensors/Feature_Planning_Syn2_Advanced_Synthetic_Sensors.md

   This is a shortcut for `sensor1.attributes.battery_level`.

 - **Aggregation with attribute access:**

   ```yaml
   formula: avg(sensor1.battery_level, sensor2.battery_level, sensor3.battery_level)
   ```

   Averages the `battery_level` attribute across the listed sensors.

 ### Notes

 - All aggregation functions (`sum`, `avg`, `count`, etc.) support these query patterns.
-- JSONata/JavaScript-style queries are optional and intended for advanced users.
 - Dot notation for attribute access is supported everywhere a variable or entity can be referenced.
 - These features are designed to be user-friendly, and compatible with YAML best practices.
 - **Sensor Key = Unique ID**: The YAML sensor key (e.g., `open_doors_and_windows`) IS the unique_id.
 No separate `unique_id` field is needed.
 - **Name = Friendly Name**: The `name` field provides the human-readable display name in Home Assistant UI.
-- **Recommended Fields**: While only `formula` is required, adding `device_class`, `state_class`, and `unit_of_measurement` ensures proper Home Assistant integration.
+- **Recommended Fields**: While only `formula` is required, adding `device_class`, `state_class`, and `unit_of_measurement`
+  ensures proper Home Assistant integration.

 ### Variable Inheritance in Attribute Formulas

 Attribute formulas automatically inherit all variables from their parent sensor, enabling flexible calculations that reference both the main sensor state and external entities.

 **Inheritance Rules:**

 1. **Parent Variables**: All variables defined in the parent sensor are available to attribute formulas
 2. **Main Sensor Reference**: The parent sensor's state is available using the sensor key as a variable name
-3. **Attribute Variables**: Attributes can define additional variables or override parent variables
+3. **Variable Access Only**: Attributes inherit variables but cannot define their own variables sections
-4. **Precedence**: Attribute-specific variables take precedence over parent variables
+4. **Variable Resolution**: All variables must be defined in the parent sensor's variables section

 **Examples:**